 - Private dining on verandas, lawn and at the swimming pool Mess Tent available

 - Focus on outdoor dining and bush meals

 - Thorough sanitization of all areas for eating before meals, including arm rests, salt and pepper, menus, etc.

 - All F&B staff will observe the mandatory preventative measures at all times (waiters will be in a face mask and wearing gloves)

 - Seats and tables are cleaned and sanitized after each dining experience

-- Each group has its own dedicated and separate dining table and area, at a safe distance (at least 2 meters) from other guests
+- Each group has their own dedicated and separated dining table and area, at a safe distance (at least 2 meters) from other guests

 - Mess Tent and communal areas: We thoroughly sanitize all public areas regularly, including especially armrests, cushions, toothpick holders, sugar dishes, salt and pepper shakers, butter dishes and other items that guests will hold on the table must be disinfected after use.

 - Reusable complementary metal water bottles will continue

 - Reﬁll stations require hand sanitization before use